 The core psychiatry curriculum will be delivered through an Internet based self-study format.
 A schedule of required readings that address essential topics will be provided.
 In addition, Clerkship Directors at each regional campus will meet with students a minimum of once every week for case presentations, discussion of required readings and to provide feedback on student performance.
-These small groups also emphasize the course goals and objectives, demonstrate an understanding of the Diagnostic and Statistical Manual of Mental Disorders 4th Edition (DSMIV), and emphasize psychopharmacology, mandatory procedures and diagnosis are monitored.
+These small groups also emphasize the course goals and objectives, demonstrate an understanding of the Diagnostic and Statistical Manual of Mental Disorders 4th Edition (DSMIV), and emphasize psychopharmacology and mandatory procedures and diagnosis.

 The Education Director, along with the Clerkship Director at each campus will review the Clinical Data Collection System (CDCS) encounters every other week to ensure that students are meeting the psychiatry clerkship objective for a variety of diagnoses, and procedures.
-It is very important that students record patient encounters and sync their PDA with the CDCS at least once a week so that this data will be available and current.
-One small group session demonstrates an assessment of polypharmacology and an ability to discriminate appropriately between depression, delirium, and dementia while using communication skills.
-As this rotation moves to a competency based rotating becoming proficient in the core competencies is what in important.
+It is very important that students record patient encounters in CDCS at least once a week so that this data will be available and current.
+As this rotation moves to a competency based program becoming proficient in the core competencies is what is important.